adrihans/Covid-19/README.md

 - free text search and answers to the tasks presented by Kaggle

-The main notebook is [this one], with all the intersting parts.
+The main notebook is [this one](https://github.com/adrihans/Covid-19/blob/master/Cord_19_tfidf_complete_notebook.ipynb), with all the intersting parts.
 But of course a lot of work have been done before and can also be found in this Github repo, from preprocessing raw data to processing in details the text and cleaning the datasets.

 ## About the project
 I am a 23 years old student from France.